casangi/casadocs/docs/_files/imaging/synthesis-imaging/user-interaction.rst

       For each component selected in the CLEAN minor cycle, the response of only a fraction of the flux is subtracted out at each step.
-      This is controlled by a loop gain $\gamma$ which is multiplied with the amplitude of the latest flux component before the residual image is updated.
+      This is controlled by a loop gain :math:`\gamma` which is multiplied with the amplitude of the latest flux component before the residual image is updated.
 This fraction represents a step size used in steepest descent algorithms to counter the effect of imperfect update directions.
-For a point source, the residual left on the dirty image is $(1-\gamma)^{N_{CL}}$.
+For a point source, the residual left on the dirty image is :math:`(1-\gamma)^{N_{CL}}`.

       Loop gain is typically set at a default of 0.1.
 As a general rule of thumb, if the sky model being fitted to the data is a good